-Not a day goes by that we don’t get questions from our field service pros, asking us how they can get more jobs…..
+Not a day goes by that we don’t get questions from our field service pros about how they can get more jobs.
 So here’s a tip we often share: Your Facebook Business Page can make or break your business.

-So, whether you’ve been thinking about creating a page for your business, or you want to know what you can do to improve it, we’re here to show you how to win more jobs from your Facebook Page.
+Whether you’ve been thinking about creating a page for your business, or you want to know what you can do to improve it, we’re here to show you how to win more jobs from your Facebook Page.

-1. Create a Facebook Page for Your Business
+1. Create a Facebook page for your business

 If you haven’t already done so, it only takes a few minutes to create a Facebook page for your business.